Sunni Islam: Sunni view of hadith

 The Quran as it exists today in book form was compiled by Muhammad's companions (Sahabah) within a handful of months of his death, and is accepted by all sects of Islam.
 Many matters of belief and daily life were not directly prescribed in the Quran, but were actions observed by Muhammad and the early Muslim community.
 Later generations sought out oral traditions regarding the early history of Islam, and the practices of Muhammad and his first followers, and wrote them down so that they might be preserved.
 These recorded oral traditions are called hadith.
 Muslim scholars have through the ages sifted through the hadith and evaluated the chain of narrations of each tradition, scrutinizing the trustworthiness of the narrators and judging the strength of each hadith accordingly.

+Kutub al-Sittah

-Kutub al-SittahKutub al-Sittah are six books containing collections of hadiths.
+Kutub al-Sittah are six books containing collections of hadiths.
 Sunni Muslims accept the hadith collections of Bukhari and Muslim as the most authentic (sahih), and while accepting all hadiths verified as authentic, grant a slightly lesser status to the collections of other recorders.
 Four other hadith collections are also held in particular reverence by Sunni Muslims, making a total of six: